PelionIoT/edge-proxy/README.md

 # HTTP(S) Tunnels

 Edge-proxy has the option for tunneling traffic over HTTP CONNECT.
 This can be done over a TLS connection and/or a non-TLS plain HTTP connection.
 At maximum, one plain and one TLS tunnel can be specified.
 The following command line options specify the HTTP(S) tunnels.
+These options are independent of the `-cert-strategy` and `-cert-strategy-options` options, as they control different proxy services.

 ```
   -http-tunnel-listen string